 - Any leftovers can be used in panini or quesadillas the next day.

-- Variety of cheeses: Ideally a mixture of textures, shapes and strengths.
-For this board I used brie, goat cheese, gouda and wine soaked aged-cheddar.
+- Variety of cheeses: Aim for a mix of textures, shapes and strengths.

-- Variety of fruits (fresh, dried and fruit spreads): Apples, pears, cherries, berries, grapes, apricots, raisins etc.
+- Variety of fruits (fresh or dried): Apples, pears, cherries, berries, grapes, apricots, persimmons, oranges, dates, etc.

-- An assortment of crackers, bread or crunchy breadsticks
+- An assortment of sliced crusty bread, crackers, breadsticks, or crunchy breadsticks

 If you try this recipe, please rate it and leave a comment on this post.
 Getting feedback from you helps me and other readers too!
 And if you’re on Pinterest, feel free to leave a comment and photo there if you have one!
 Also, if you share on INSTAGRAM, use the hashtag #houseofnasheats and tag me (@houseofnasheats) so I can stop by and give your post some love.
 Thank you!!!